Nachtrose/NRSAP/README.md

 - added a macro, that allows you to change foreground image with a few clicks or hide/unhide it ([#4](https://github.com/Nachtrose/NRSAP/issues/4)) - thanks Wasp
 - added an example scene and macro that uses a tile as a bacground image to avoid reloading of the whole scene ([#2](https://github.com/Nachtrose/NRSAP/issues/2)) - thanks Bruno Calado and Wasp
 - renamed `cockpits` to `foregrounds`( again, sorry for the inconvenience )
-- fixed references to foreground images in example scenes that didn't reflect the name chanes from underscores to dashes
+- fixed references to foreground images in example scenes that didn't reflect the name changes from underscores to dashes
 - fixed references to foreground images in example scenes to reflect the new folder name

 ### v0.1.1i hotfix